nitinkc/nitinkc.github.io/_posts/developerTools/2022-02-12-terminal-commands.md

 ```sh
 find . -name "*.java" -print0 | xargs -0 -J % cp % destinationFolder
 ```

-## File and folder management

-* chown ("change owner") - to change the owner of a file or folder
-* chmod ("change mode") - to change the permissions of a file or folder
-* ln ("link") - to make a link to a file or folder
-* find - to search the filesystem for files or folders matching given criteria
-* mdfind - to search for files or folders using the "Spotlight" meta-data
-* locate - to see where certain files are located (uses a database that is updated periodically)
-* du ("disk usage") - to show the amount of disk space used by a file or folder

-## File content
-* more - to display the contents of a file page by page (press Return to go down one line, press * space to go down one page)
-* cat ("concatenate") - to display the full contents of a file or to concatenate two or more files * into one
-* head - to display the first part of a file
-* tail - to display the last part of a file
-* mdls - display the meta-data for a file
-* xattr - display the extended attributes for a file
-* diff - to compare two text files (or, with the "-r" option, two folders)
-* cmp - to compare two binary files
-* grep ("global regular expression print") - to search inside a file for lines matching a given * pattern
-* sed ("stream editor") - to modify the text that is streaming through a pipe
-* sort - to sort the lines of text files
-* uniq - to filter out repeated lines of text files
-* fold - to wrap long lines of text files (useful when printing)
-* hexdump - to show the contents of a file as hexadecimal numbers
-* textutil - convert plain text to HTML or RTF (and vice versa)

 ## Networking
 * ```ifconfig``` ("interface configure") - to display and configure network interface parameters